ASPM (gene): Human studies

 Human primary microcephaly (MCPH) is a distinct subtype that is genetically inherited as an autosomal recessive trait.
-MCPH is characterized by a smaller cerebral cortex associated with mild to moderate mental retardation and no other neurological deficits.
+MCPH is characterized by a smaller cerebral cortex associated with mild to moderate intellectual disability and no other neurological deficits.
 Additionally, MCPH is associated with the absence of environmental causes such as intrauterine infections, exposure to prenatal radiation or drugs, maternal phenylketonuria, and birth asphyxia.
 MCPH has an incidence rate of 1/30,000 to 1/250,000 in western populations.
 To date, mutations in six loci and four genes associated with microcephaly have been discovered in humans.
 ASPM, one of these genes, is found at the MCPH5 locus.
 The most common cause of MCPH in humans is homozygous genetic mutation of the ASPM gene, orthologous to the Drosophila abnormal spindle gene (asp).
 In humans, the ASPM gene may play a strong role in the growth of the cerebral cortex.
 A total of 22 mutations have been discovered in the ASPM gene in individuals from Pakistan, Turkey, Yemen, Saudi Arabia, Jordan, and the Netherlands.

 A study completed in Karnataka, South India by Kumar et al. analyzed the genetics of MCPH due to mutations in the ASPM gene.
 The study included nine families with blood relatives across many familial generations.
 Kumar et al. performed High-resolution G-banding chromosome analysis and haplotype analysis of individuals and families of those affected by MCPH.
 Kumar et al. found that the South Indian families affected by mutations in the MCPH5 locus did not share a common disease haplotype; thus the authors proposed that different mutations in the ASPM gene are responsible for MCPH.